 Faith: Hollywood and Vine is pretty damn good.
-Let’s just get 13617575_10153871270078720_139152308_nthat out of the way.
+Let’s just get that out of the way.
 I’ve seen how widely accepted Faith has been as a character and people have enjoyed her first mini-series however most of the headlines announcing this series focused more on her physical size rather than her as a character.
 No doubt to get clicks, shares and reactions.
 However stuff like this always feels more gimmicky than heartfelt when so much media covers it like that.
 Marvel and DC regularly deal with this problem.

 Reading Faith gave me faith in this book however because there’s really nothing gimmicky about it.
 This is a solid story with a real take on a character that represents a large margin of people who have very little in the way of relatable role models.
 Faith may be, as a character, nearly 20 years old having first appeared in the 90’s Harbinger series but this updated take on her propels her straight into 21st century internet and nerdist culture.